How to Create Files From Excel List

 =”MD “””&B5&”/”&C5&””” “””&B5&”/”&D5&””””

-The formula in Excel is concatenates values in cells B5, C5, and D5.
+The formula concatenates values in cells B5, C5, and D5.

 Things to Remember

-There are a few crucial considerations to bear in mind when using VBA to create files from Excel lists:
+There are a few considerations to keep in mind when using VBA to create files from Excel lists:

 • Test your code: To make sure your VBA code functions as intended, test it on a tiny sample of data before running it.
 This can assist you in identifying any flaws or problems before you apply the code to a huge amount of data.